icinganalysis/icinganalysis.github.io/content/basics/intermediate.md

 ### Ice protection

-- Skill: calculate heat required for thermal ice protection
+- skill: calculate heat required for thermal ice protection
     - DOT/FAA/CT-88/8-1 5.3.1.1 Wing Hot Air Anti-icing calculation
     - Run a 2D simulation, such as LEWICE, and compare to the handbook values.